 Secondly, you can scan the negative yourself.
 The larger size of the 6×6 negative means you have a lot more detail to play with.
 It is more forgiving.
 Even without an expensive high-quality scanner, you can still get excellent results.
-A flat-bed scanner with negative adaptor works especially well with the larger negative.
-Nowadays with modern inkjet printers you can easily make quality prints yourself onto photo paper at a quite reasonable cost.
+A flatbed scanner with a negative adaptor works especially well with the larger negative.
+Nowadays with modern inkjet printers, you can easily make quality prints yourself onto photo paper at a quite reasonable cost.

-Though there are many different types of medium format camera available including old rangefinders, the Yashica Mat offers good value for money.
+Though there are many different types of medium format cameras available including old rangefinders, the Yashica Mat offers good value for money.
 It has a solid metal box construction which is totally rigid so you don’t get any problems with lens-to-film-plane distance, or light leaks, as you can with the old pull-out coated paper concertina type medium format cameras.
-The Yashica Mat also has an accurate focusing screen which is much better than point-and-shoot type zone focusing.
-The Yashica Mat offers great value for money so you can have a try at medium format photography without having to spend a fortune.
+The Yashica-Mat also has an accurate focusing screen which is much better than point-and-shoot type zone focusing.
+The Yashica-Mat offers great value for money so you can have a try at medium format photography without having to spend a fortune.
 Many wedding photographers used Yashica Mat 6x6s back in the 60s and 70s.
 It is capable of producing excellent results.

-It uses 120 film which gives you 12 shots per roll.
+It uses 120 films which gives you 12 shots per roll.
 The film is simply wrapped around a plastic spool.
 There is no cassette.
-You have to thread one end of the film through a second spool inside the camera then stretch it over the light box before inserting the spool.
+You have to thread one end of the film through a second spool inside the camera then stretch it over the lightbox before inserting the spool.
 It is a bit fiddly the first couple of times, but soon becomes second nature, and can be done quite quickly with practice.

-I purchased my Yashica Mat around twenty years ago from Photo and Video in Merivale, Christchurch.
-It has a Yashinon 80mm f3.5 taking lens together with a Copal MXV shutter and has a range of shutter speeds from 1 to 1/500 of a second, plus B. The Yashica Mat was first introduced around 1957.
+I purchased my Yashica-Mat around twenty years ago from Photo and Video in the Merivale Mall, Christchurch.
+It has a Yashinon 80mm f3.5 taking lens together with a Copal MXV shutter and has a range of shutter speeds from 1 to 1/500 of a second, plus B. The Yashica-Mat was first introduced around 1957.
 The Mat series has the wind on lever and auto-cocking shutter similar to the expensive German Rolleiflex.

 The cable release uses the Leica nipple.
 It screws on over the button used to fire the shutter with your finger.
 The button isn’t threaded so you won’t be able to use a cable release without the separate nipple.
-I purchased one from Ebay for about eight dollars including post to New Zealand.
+I purchased one from eBay for about eight dollars including the postage to New Zealand.

 Negative film scanned with an Epson Perfection 2480 flatbed scanner.
 To see the images in a larger size: after clicking on the image, right-click on “open in a new tab,” then click again on the image to enlarge.